pipoket/2017spring-cs442-pollinone/README.md

 2. Kotlin plugin [[link]](https://kotlinlang.org/docs/tutorials/kotlin-android.html#installing-the-kotlin-plugin)

 ### How to build
-1. Clone or download the repository
+1. Clone or download the repository.
+The project is located on `./proj/pollinone`
 2. Open the project with Andorid Sudio, where Kotlin Plugin is installed.
 3. Run `build` and test it.